Kelly McGlothen-Bell, PhD, RN, IBCLC

 Assistant Professor

-Dr. McGlothen-Bell has published more than 35 peer-reviewed articles on infant feeding, stigma, respectful maternity care, and family-centered neonatal care, and has presented at regional, national, and international conferences.
-Her leadership has been recognized through awards including the 2023 Inaugural Equity-Minded Nurse Rising Star Award, a 2023 Fellowship in the Association of Women’s Health, Obstetric and Neonatal Nurses (FAWHONN), a 2022–2024 Zero to Three Fellowship, and selection as a 2019–2021 Academy/Jonas Nurse Policy Scholar.
+Dr. McGlothen-Bell has published 40 peer-reviewed articles addressing infant feeding, stigma in perinatal care, respectful maternity care, and family-centered neonatal care, and she regularly presents her work at regional, national, and international conferences.
+Her leadership and scholarship have been recognized through several honors, including the 2023 Inaugural Equity-Minded Nurse Rising Star Award, induction as a 2023 Fellow of the Association of Women’s Health, Obstetric and Neonatal Nurses (FAWHONN), and selection as a 2025 Fellow of the American Academy of Nursing (FAAN).

 -